 We run taster sessions that are ideal for those on holiday here.
 Our aim is to make you see how much fun you can have in kayaks - so you go home and join your local club.
 Or maybe you will join this one.
 A volunteer instructor from the club looks after you while you are on the water.
-You make a donation to our club equipment fund, we suggest £25 pp. If you are interested in taster sessions see link to the canoe sections website or give the canoe section leader Tim a ring on 01803 832663 or email him at the link below.
+You make a donation to our club equipment fund, we suggest £25 pp. If you are interested in taster sessions see link to the canoe sections website or give Tim the Canoe Secretary a ring on 01803 832663 or email him at the link below.

 If you live locally (or visit regularly) why not come and join DYC as a member.
 Joining the club costs £67 for a single adult and £104 for a family.

 Once joined as a member you can use the DYC bar, our sailing dinghies and our kayak fleet.
-With respect to the kayaks it works like this.
-From day 1 you can use our sit on top kayaks on your own, these are craft you paddle without a spray deck.
-The Canoe Section also has sit in kayaks that do normally get used with a spraydeck and using these on your own takes longer.
-We provide tuition from qualified instructors and experienced members as part of group paddles that take place normally on a tuesday evening and sunday morning May - September.
+With respect to the kayaks it works like this: from day 1 you can use our sit on top kayaks on your own, these are craft you paddle without a spraydeck, we also have sit in kayaks that do normally get used with a spraydeck and using these on your own takes longer.
+We provide tuition from qualified instructors and experienced members as part of group paddles that take place normally on a Tuesday evening and Sunday morning May - September.
 Members are able to use the sit in kayaks once they are sufficiently competent.

-We also have 6 sea kayaks (these are sit in kayaks that are longer and a bit faster so good for longer paddles).
-Often these are used on thursday evenings.
+We also have sea kayaks (these are sit in kayaks that are longer and a bit faster so good for longer paddles), currently 8 of them.
+Often these are used on Thursday evenings.
 We also have 2 canadian canoes.

-The Canoe Section of the club organise several upriver social paddles each summer.
-Typically these will involve visiting a pub upriver for supper or having a barbecue on a beach upriver somewhere.
+The club organises several upriver social paddles each summer.
+Typically these will involve visiting a pub upriver for supper or having a barbecue on a beach.
 We will either paddle home by torchlight after these or return by car with the boats on roof racks.

-In the winter we have regular white water paddles for those wantign a challenge. we also run monthly pool sessions throughout the winter where people can develop their skills in warm water.
+In the winter we have regular white water paddles for those wanting a challenge and also run monthly pool sessions throughout the winter where people can develop their skills in warm water.

-If you have any queries about paddling please contact the Canoe Section Leader.
+If you have any queries about paddling please contact Tim Freeman the Canoe Secretary.